YondernautsGames/LayerManager/README.md

 # LayerManager

-A simple tool for reordering, merging and modifying unity layers.
-Updates game objects, components and assets to match.
+The layer manager is a simple tool for reordering, merging and modifying unity layers.
+Once set up it updates settings, game objects, components and assets to match.

 ## The Editor